 "You attain a life of colour by not thinking in terms of black and white"Amber Ronteltap

-As a senior behavioural researcher at the Research group Communication in Digital Transition, Amber writes research proposals and participates in research projects.
-In addition, she is a lecturer for the Communication degree programme, and she is a coach, a source of information and expertise, and a sparring partner for Communication in Digital Transition researchers in their current and upcoming projects.
-Amber enjoys exploring the boundaries between disciplines (e.g. nutrition, psychology, IT, communication).
+As a senior researcher in behaviour, Amber writes research proposals, and participates in research projects.
+Also, she teaches different courses at BSc students Communication, and likes to be coach, go-to person, and sparring partner for fellow researchers in their current and upcoming projects.
+Amber likes to explore the border areas between different disciplines (e.g. nutrition, psychology, communication).

 Fields of expertise